ahsand97/orcsome3/README.rst

    git clone --depth=1 git://github.com/ahsand97/orcsome3.git
    cd orcsome3
    python3 -m pip install .

 ---------------------------------------------------

 Quick start
 '''''''''''

 Some of the functionalities offered are:
-    - To bind hot keys
+    - To bind global hot keys
     - To hide the title bar when a window is maximized
     - To change the icon of a window